snadi/GitHubClassroomMgmt/README.md

      # GitHub Classroom roster is correct
      ```

-   - The results will be printed out in the terminal and be saved to two files `problematic_students.csv` and `problematic_students_roster.csv`.
+   - The results will be printed out in the terminal and be saved to two files:

+     - `problematic_students.csv`: compares the pairs.csv to the actual team memberships from the github organization.
+     - `problematic_students_roster.csv`: compare the pairs.csv to the downloaded github classroom roster.

    - Sample `problematic_students.csv` (empty cell means student joined no team):